sfestacatenate/Python-FastApi-InventoryControl/README.md

 ## Api endpoints

-There are currently 20 endpoints, which can be found in the application's swagger
+There are currently 20 endpoints, which can be found in the application's swagger.